AramZS/aramzs.xyz/src/content/essays/2024-06-08-the-internet-is-a-series-of-webs.md

 The internet then is the series of connections between [people](https://adactio.com/journal/18337), at a huge scale.
 Not everyone is connected to everyone, but if you're on the internet, you're connecting to *someone*.
 So it isn't so much a world wide web as it is world wide **webs**.

-The future core of a internet [humane](https://humanewebmanifesto.com/) internet,  if we are going to be able to use it to do the essential work of surviving this century, is a series of linked routes that stick us all together and supports our communities.
+The future core of a [humane](https://humanewebmanifesto.com/) internet,  if we are going to be able to use it to do the essential work of surviving this century, is a series of linked routes that stick us all together and supports our communities.

-This is what the internet needs to accomplish.
-How to we make that happen?
-How do we improve not just our telecommunication platform but leverage it towards a better world for all participants?

 I don't think there is only one solution, I couldn't possibly know them all, but I have one approach that has led me to launch this particular website (and [some others](/projects/)).